Midwife myths debunked

 Myth 1: Midwives don’t offer pain medication during labor.

 Fact: Midwives are trained on natural methods of birth.
-“We’ve been reproducing for hundreds and thousands of years, and we can do it,” said Smith.
-Ultimately, midwives empower women to make their own decisions, including methods of pain management.
-“We support and encourage what the mother wants out of her labor and delivery,” explained Smith.
+“We’ve been reproducing for hundreds and thousands of years, and we can do it,” says Smith.
+Ultimately, midwives empower birthing parents to make their own decisions, including methods of pain management.
+“We support and encourage what the mother wants out of her labor and delivery,” explains Smith.

-Myth 2: Midwives only work with mothers and mothers-to-be.
+Myth 2: Midwives only work with pregnant or soon-to-be pregnant individuals.

-Fact: “Midwives care for women through all stages of life, from the first period to menopause and every stage in-between,” shared Smith.
-For example, a certified nurse-midwife may help women with preventative health screenings like mammograms, diagnosing and treating sexually transmitted infections, family planning and more.
+Fact: “Midwives care for women through all stages of life, from the first period to menopause and every stage in-between,” shares Smith.
+For example, a certified nurse-midwife may help women with preventive health screenings like mammograms, diagnosing and treating sexually transmitted infections, family planning and more.

 Myth 3: All midwives have the same training and certifications.